Are you confused about the differences between EU permanent residency vs citizenship?

 On the other hand, permanent residency of an EU country only allows you to stay indefinitely in that one country.

-Permanent residency doesn’t make you an EU citizen and it doesn’t grant you indefinite freedom of movement rights across the entire Schengen area.
+Permanent residency doesn’t make you an EU citizen.
+That means it doesn’t grant you freedom of movement across the entire Schengen area.

 Understanding the Schengen Area